We maintain a waitlist to fill spaces for the entering J.D. class should any become available after May 1.

 We will release candidates from the waitlist over the course of the summer as we develop a better sense of the number of available spots in the incoming class.

-We will begin admitting candidates off the waitlist in early summer.
+We won’t begin releasing any decisions to candidates who have accepted a spot on the waitlist decisions until after May 1.
 We aim to fill available seats in the class as soon as we can, but in past years we have made offers of admission through the month of August.

 Yes.
 To be admitted to HLS, students must complete an interview.
 The interview remains by invitation only.
 We will continue to interview students throughout the summer as we finalize the class.